 The appraisal staff reviews personal property accounts to review all accounts within a three-year cycle.
-In addition to the annual field review, field checks are conducted on accounts identified, as a result of the discovery, through hearings, business publications, and various correspondence.
+In addition to the annual field review, field checks are conducted on accounts discovered through hearings, business publications, and various correspondence.

-Results of the 2023 Field Review
+Results of the 2025 Field Review

-The field staff inspected 36,483 personal property accounts as of May 1, 2023.
+The field staff inspected 40,908 personal property accounts as of April 1, 2025.
 Following the IAAO Standard on Valuation of Personal Property, an emphasis is placed on new accounts.
-A total of 5,180 new accounts have been set up from the field effort to date with preliminary field values placed on these accounts.
+A total of 9,753 new accounts were set up from this year's field effort with preliminary field values placed on these accounts.

-The Personal Property Ratio Study will be conducted in June once the majority of renditions have been filed.
+A personal property ratio study will be produced as equity evidence once a representative number of renditions have been keyed.
 The results will be available as a supplement to the Mass Appraisal Report.